 Step 1: Identifying the focal problem and the need for a project

-Before we begin to conceptualise a project, it is essential to understand the underlying problem is the community of interest and explore what’s causing it, what interventions could solve this problem and how long would the intervention need to last for it to be effective.
+Before we conceptualise a project, it is essential to understand the underlying problem in the community of interest and explore what’s causing it, what interventions could solve this problem and how long would the intervention need to last for it to be effective.
 The project will thus be designed based on the need for a certain assumed intervention.

 There are many strategic ways to identify the focal problem and its causes, but one common way organisations define these are through a ‘Problem Tree Analysis.’
 This is a group activity that involves input from project team members, stakeholders and beneficiaries who can contribute relevant technical and local knowledge.